-Nothing like a big ol' pot of beans, doctored, that is.
-A hearty bean dish, meaty enough for supper, but more often served as a side at potlucks.
-In my history, these beans are called 'Calico Beans' or some times, 'Cowboy Beans'.
-Just this week I learned that they are also called 'Roosevelt Beans' and are so famous at Yellowstone National Park in Wyoming (which I visited for the very first time yesterday!) that the park kitchens print out the recipe as a souvenir for park visitors!
+Nothing like a big ol' pot of great beans, doctored, that is.
+This is hearty bean dish, meaty enough for supper, but more often served as a side at potlucks.
+In my history, these beans are called "Calico Beans" or some times, "Cowboy Beans".
+Just this week I learned that they are also called "Roosevelt Beans" and are so famous at Yellowstone National Park in Wyoming (which I visited for the very first time yesterday!) that the park kitchens print out the recipe as a souvenir for park visitors!

 During my vegetarian years, many Midwestern dishes confounded me.
 Why was meat present when none was needed?
 At Thanksgiving one year, save dessert, every single dish, even the broccoli salad, had bits of meat.

-It’s taken 11 years of eating meat again, one book and one elk to finally, I think, answer the question.
+It’s taken eleven years of eating meat again, one book and one elk to finally, I think, answer the question.

 THE BOOK Food for a Younger Land is portrait of American food culture during the American Depression from WPA writers.
 It’s a state-by-state uneven although occasionally fascinating book, better to get from the library, say, than to purchase.
 The Kansas essay described how beef was ever-present.

-Or at least we used to eat like this, when a 100-Mile Diet was inconceivable because a 100-Yard Diet was the norm.
+Or at least we used to eat like this, when a 100-Mile Diet was inconceivable because a 100-Yard Diet was sustenance.

 THE ELK Last fall, I was shocked at how few coolers it took to carry home a whole Missouri farm-raised elk.
 Steaks and roasts?
 A few, but plenty.
 Elk tenderloin?
 Exactly two.
 Stew meat?
 Sure.
 Mostly?
 Pound after pound after pound of ground elk meat.

 Aha Moment!
-Of course: if we have an abundance of ground meat, we tuck it into every dish we can.
+Of course!
+Uf we have an abundance of ground meat, we tuck it into every dish we can.
 It’s the thrifty, resourceful and frugal way to feed a family.